-The history of Chocolat Frey AG is almost as old as the European chocolate industry.
-This traditional enterprise played a significant role in the development of chocolate from being an exclusive treat consumed by a privileged few to a sweet pleasure enjoyed by a large part of the population.
+The history of Chocolat Frey AG is almost as old as the European chocolate industry itself.
+The traditional company played a significant role in the development of chocolate from an exclusive delicacy for the privileged few to a sweet pleasure enjoyed by a large part of the population.
+Since its founding in 1887, Chocolat Frey has evolved into a premium manufacturer of chocolate and chewing gum with international operations.

 Robert and Max Frey